Kendal Calling: 2013

 The festival was streamed live throughout the whole weekend for the first time, with the headline acts including Basement Jaxx, Primal Scream and The Charlatans.

 Other artists included up and coming indie band Kodaline, festival favourite Seasick Steve, creators of the Tim Peaks Diner, The Charlatans, as well as Public Enemy, Johnny Marr, and Clean Bandit, among others.

 The festival picked up the 'Best Medium Festival UK' award, beating off competition from Latitude, Camp Bestival and Secret Garden Party following the 2013 festival.

 2014

 The festival had become a complete mud bath after 4 days of torrential rain.
 Bands such as The Happy Mondays, Suede, Athlete and Simon & Oscar from Ocean Colour Scene performed on the main stage.

 2015

 The festival was marred by the tragic death of a young man on the first evening.
 The festival itself was again a huge success.
 James (band) headlined on the first night.
 Other acts included Soul II Soul, Snoop Dogg, The Levellers, Kaiser Chiefs and Super Furry Animals who stepped in at the last minute when Kodaline pulled out due to illness.

 2017

 The 2017 festival took place on 27–30 July and sold out in record time, 4 days after lineup had been announced on 6 February.
-Acts included Manic Street Preachers, Brian Wilson, Editors, Stereophonics, Franz Ferdinand, Tinie Tempah Frightened Rabbit, Kate Nash, Slaves, Circa Waves, Honeyblood, Ardyn, Palace and Lethal Bizzle.
+Acts included Manic Street Preachers, Brian Wilson, Editors, Feeder, Stereophonics, Franz Ferdinand, Tinie Tempah Frightened Rabbit, Kate Nash, Slaves, Circa Waves, Honeyblood, Ardyn, Palace and Lethal Bizzle.